osandov/drgn/docs/api_reference.rst

 .. exception:: FaultError

-    This error is raised when a bad memory access is attempted (i.e., when accessing a memory address which is not valid in a program, or when accessing out of bounds of a value object).
+    This error is raised when a bad memory access is attempted (i.e., when accessing a memory address which is not valid in a program).

 .. exception:: MissingDebugInfoError

     This error is raised when one or more files in a program do not have debug information.

+..exception:: OutOfBoundsError

+    This error is raised when attempting to access beyond the bounds of a value object.